2025 Pittsburgh Steelers season: Week 6: vs. Cleveland Browns

 After a closely-contested win against the Vikings, the Steelers went back to Acrisure Stadium for their obligatory annual home game against the Browns.
 In a 23-9 win, the Steeler defense held Browns rookie quarterback Dillon Gabriel down, as he threw for 221 yards, a 55.8 completion percentage, a 66.3 passer rating, and the Browns failed to score a single touchdown.
 The Steeler defense also sacked Gabriel six times for 38 yards.
-However, the Steelers did get unnecessarily rough sometimes.
-Of the Browns' 20 first downs, four of them came from penalties, while the Steelers only collected one from a penalty, which came in the third quarter when Cameron Thomas got penalized because he ran into the kicker.
 Aaron Rodgers posted a triple-digit passer rating (115.3) for the second consecutive week, going 21-for-30 with 235 yards, 2 scores, and no picks.

-With the win, the Steelers improved to 4-1 and extended their winning streak to three games, and their regular season winning streak against the Browns at home to 22 games.
+With the win, the Steelers improved to 4–1 and extended their winning streak to three games, and their regular season winning streak against the Browns at home to 22 games.